-Share plans are not insurance but they are a penalty-free solution for your healthcare.
-Those enrolled in these "faith-based" plans save significantly over traditional insurance plans and avoid the IRS tax penalty.
+Share plans are not insurance but they do qualify as Minimum Essential Coverage (MEC) under the Affordable Care Act.
+Those enrolled in these "faith-based" plans save significantly over traditional insurance plans.

 We are often asked about other solutions.
 Here is a quick summary:

 Costco Plans: Costco does not have any unique plans, they have access to the same carriers with the exact same rates and benefits as all brokers.
 Costco simply refers members to an out-of-state agency located in Las Vegas, Nevada.
 There is no price advantage using the out-of-state agency that Costco refers to.

 Association Plans: Prior to passage of the Affordable Care Act (Obamacare), there were several association plan options with simple qualifications.
 Association plans are now severely limited and are only available to groups in certain industries.
 We are often asked, "can't a bunch of us get together and get a group or association plan?"
 Group plans are only for those with an employer/employee relationship.
 Due to regulatory restrictions, association plans for individuals don't exist.

 Short-Term Plans: By definition, these plans are designed to solve a solution for the short-term, such as those needing coverage in-between jobs.
 The maximum term is generally three-months, with some plans having renewal options.
 WA State made these plans illegal to purchase during the open enrollment period (Nov.
 1 – Dec.
 15) as to encourage enrollment in individual plans.
 If you need coverage for a January 2020 effective date or after we can assist in enrolling you between the dates of 12/16/19 and 10/31/2020.